jistr/waketimed/docs/user/configuration/index.md

 not set via either a file or an environment variable, default value (compiled into waketimed) is used.

-**Waketimed should operate sanely even in absence of any configuration file / environment variables.**
+**In simplest use cases, waketimed should operate sanely even in absence of any configuration file / environment variables.**

 ## Configuration file